UBCO-COSC-310-Winter-2022-T2/the-project-project_scrummasters/README.md

 ### What's Working: All currently completed tasks are working.
 ### The Process So Far: Everything is working well so far, although figuring out the testing process was fairly challenging at first, albeit that has now been mitigated
 ### Release Branch: The Main Branch consists of our working copy

+# Final Report is in the "Analysis and Design" Directory.